From Our Neurons to Yours

 • Summary

-• From Our Neurons to Yours is a show that crisscrosses scientific disciplines to bring you to the frontiers of brain science, produced by the Wu Tsai Neurosciences Institute at Stanford University.
-Each week, we ask leading scientists to help us understand the three pounds of matter within our skulls and how new discoveries, treatments, and technologies are transforming our relationship with the brain.
+• From Our Neurons to Yours crisscrosses scientific disciplines to bring you to the frontiers of brain science.
+Coming to you from the Wu Tsai Neurosciences Institute at Stanford University, we ask leading scientists to help us understand the three pounds of matter within our skulls and how new discoveries, treatments, and technologies are transforming our relationship with the brain.

 © 2024 Wu Tsai Neurosciences Institute, Stanford University